 Pricing is one of those things that can make or break a company.
 Doing it right takes an understanding of your business (cost structure and growth / profitability goals), the market, your competition, and more.
-Doing it wrong can mean the death of your business (fast or slow), not being able to attract and retain the best people, and not having the opportunity to work to your full potential.
+Doing it wrong can mean the death of your business (fast or slow), the inability to attract and retain the best talent, as well as creating a situation where you will no longer have the opportunity to reach your full potential.

 When I started my consulting company in 1999 the plan was to win business by pricing our services 10%-15% lower than the competition.
-It was a bad plan and it didn’t work.
+It was a bad plan that didn’t work.
 Unfortunately, this approach is something you see all too often in businesses today.

 Several years ago I had a management consulting engagement with a small software company.
 The business owner told me that they were, “an overnight success that was 10 years in the making.”
 His concern was that they might not be able to capitalize on recent success so he was looking for an outside opinion.

 What I found is that competition was priced 400% higher for the base product.
 When I asked the owner, he told me their goal was to be priced 75% – 80% less than the competition.
-He could not explain why he did this, other than to state that his customers would be unwilling to pay any more than that.
-In many cases he lost head-to-head competition against that competitor, but almost never on features.
-Areas of concern were generally on the size and profitability of the company, and the risk created by each.
+He could not explain why he did this, other than to state that he believed that his customers would be unwilling to pay any more than that.
+His lack of confidence with his own product became evident to companies interested in his solution.

 I shared the graph (below) with this person, explaining how proper pricing would increase their profitability and annual revenue, and how both of those items would help provide customers and prospects with confidence.
 Moreover, this would allow the company to grow, eliminate single points of failure in key areas (Engineering and Customer Support), add features, and even spend money on marketing.
+Success breeds success!

-In another example I worked with the Product Manager of a larger software company who was responsible for producing quarterly product package distributions.
+In another example I worked with the Product Manager of a large software company who was responsible for producing quarterly product package distributions.
 This work was outsourced and each build cost approximately $50K.
 I asked a simple question, “What is the break-even point for each distribution?”
 That person replied, “There really isn’t a good way to tell.”

 By the end of the day I provided a Cost-Volume-Profit (CVP) analysis spreadsheet that showed the break-even point.
 Even more important, it showed the contribution margin and demonstrated there was very little operating leverage provided these products (i.e., they weren’t very profitable even if you sold a lot of them).

 Some customers and prospects will do everything possible to whittle your profit margins down to nothing.
-They are focused on their own short-term gain, and not on their long-term risk.
-Companies that are not profitable generally lack longevity.
-Those same companies expect to make a profit on their business, so it is unreasonable to expect anything less from own suppliers.
+They are focused on their own short-term gain, and not on the long-term risk created for their suppliers.
+Those same “frugal” companies expect to make a profit on their own business, so it is unreasonable to expect anything less from own suppliers.

 At my company we developed a system where we know how long common tasks would take to complete, and had efficiency factors for each consultant.
 This allowed us to create estimates based on the type of work and the people most likely to work on the task, and fix bid the work.
 Our bids were competitive, and even when we were the highest priced bid we often won because we would be the only (or one of the few) companies to guarantee prices and results.
 Our level of effort estimates were +/- 4%, and that helped us maintain a 40%+ minimum gross margin for every project.
-This approach helped our business double in revenue without doubling in size.
+This analytical approach helped our business double in revenue without doubling in size.

-There are many causes of poor pricing, which include: Lack of understanding of cost structure; Lack of understanding of the level of effort; and lack of concern for profitability (e.g., salespeople who are paid on the size of the deal, and not on margins or profitability).
+There are many causes of poor pricing, including: Lack of understanding of cost structure; Lack of understanding of the value provided by a product or service; Lack of understanding of the level of effort to create, maintain, deliver, and improve a product or service; and Lack of concern for profitability (e.g., salespeople who are paid on the size of the deal, and not on margins or profitability).